Local Pedestrian, Cycling and Traffic Calming

 Keeping on track

-The Local Pedestrian, Cycling and Traffic Calming Committee considers the needs of pedestrians, cyclists and motorists.
-It is primarily a technical review body, required to advise Council on traffic-related matters.
+The Local Pedestrian, Cycling and Traffic Calming Committee (LPCTCC) considers the needs of pedestrians, cyclists and motorists in the City of Sydney.

 The Lord Mayor Councillor Clover Moore